rahul4732saini/fise/doc/getting-started.md

 ### Prerequisites

-Before installing FiSE, ensure you have the following prerequisites installed on your system:
+Before installing FiSE, please ensure that you have the following prerequisites installed on your system:

-- **Python**: FiSE requires **Python 3.10** or higher.
-Ensure Python is installed on your system along with a package manager for python such as **pip**.
+- **Python**: FiSE requires **Python 3.10** or higher, ensure it is installed on your system along with a package manager for python such as **pip**.
 You can download Python from [python.org](https://www.python.org/downloads/).

 - **Git** (Optional): While not mandatory, having **Git** installed can facilitate cloning the **FiSE** GitHub repository onto your system.
 You can download Git from [git-scm.com](https://www.git-scm.com).